26 of the UK's best oak frame homes — including the UK’s first oak frame Passivhaus and one for just £200k

 Inside, an open plan dining, kitchen and play area leas into the oak frame conservatory/sunroom at the rear of the house.
 The solar coating of the glass (to prevent overheating) makes the light-filled room functional all year round.

-This Baarn Loft House oak frame home was designed by Roderick James Architects to be an affordable, yet beautiful self-build solution (with a completely managed build option from £200,000).
+This Barn Loft House oak frame home was designed by Roderick James Architects to be an affordable, yet beautiful self-build solution (with a completely managed build option from £200,000).

-The open-plan kit homes can be easily adapted, so this 108m2 home features a large, country-style kitchen below the mezzanine level which houses one of the three bedrooms.
+The open-plan oak frame kit homes can be easily adapted, so this 108m2 home features a large, country-style kitchen below the mezzanine level which houses one of the three bedrooms.

-The result is indisputably welcoming and practical, and enabled the homeowners to achieve an oak frame home without breaking the bank.
+The result is indisputably welcoming and practical and enables the homeowners to achieve an oak frame home without breaking the bank.

 Keen to ensure their barn conversion mixed old and new styles, Kath and Marco Walker finished their oak frame kitchen extension ideas with a contemporary grey design and open-plan layout.